teagan-mauck/teagan-mauck.github.io/_posts/202-09-25-DH-Project-Review.md

 The classification system was originally implemented in 1942, but exists in a digital form as part of the project.
 This allows audiences to look through the photo collection based on themes, such as [homes and living conditions](http://photogrammar.yale.edu/labs/treemap/).
 Not every photo has the same amount of information, and some tagged locations vary dramatically from where originally listed.

 Unfortunately, Photogrammar's progress has been halted indefinitely.
-Its corresponding blog hasn't been updated since 2013, and there are two half-finished projects within Photogrammar.
-[These two projects](http://photogrammar.yale.edu/labs/) would have given new audiences a chance to interact with photo characteristics and metadata in new ways.
+There are two other half-finished projects within Photogrammar, and the corresponding blog hasn't been updated since 2013.
+[These two projects](http://photogrammar.yale.edu/labs/) would have given new audiences a chance to interact with photo characteristics and metadata in unique and exciting ways.
 I enjoyed exploring the different relationships between photographers and their subjects in California via the now-abandoned Metadata Dashboard, and wish this project in particular had developed more.
 The Metadata Dashboard was also aesthetically pleasing, whereas the rest of the project was very straightforward, but incredibly plain.

 ![MetadataDashboard](https://teagan-mauck.github.io/images/MetadataCA.jpg)